aforward/version_tasks/README.md

 updating the version number with `hex.publish` as it won't pick up the new version you just created.

+### Auto publish to Hex.

+You can configure an automatic push to hex, but to do that you cannot have a passphrase associated with your key.

+    mix hex.user passphrase

+And then you install a git hook which will install a post-commit hook

+    mix githooks.hexup

+If you want to keep your passphrase, then it will be stored in plaintext inside your .git/hooks directory, simply call

+    mix githooks.hexup <passphrase>

+Your passphrase should be different then your hex.pm password.

 ## License

 MIT License